 - 1 tbsp maple syrup – you can also use golden syrup

 - 1 tsp smoky paprika

-- Mix together the soy sauce, maple syrup, black pepper, salt and paprika in a bowl then add thinly sliced tofu and leave to marinate for 15 minutes.
+- Mix together the soy sauce, maple syrup, black pepper, salt, and paprika in a bow.
+Add thinly sliced tofu and leave to marinate for 15 minutes.

 - Once marinated, whack the tofu in a frying pan with a little oil and cook for 3-5 minutes on each side.